 By the late 18th Century, the Spanish began cultivating ‘Herb Louisa’ in their homeland.
 Today, people around the world also use it for perfumes, air fresheners, potpourris and, of course, Lemon Verbena Tea.
 Here at The Kent and Sussex Tea and Coffee Company, we prefer the latter!

 Lemon Verbena Tea Caffeine

 Does Lemon Verbena Tea Have Caffeine?
-The answer is No. Like most Herbal Teas, excluding Yerba Mate Tea, Lemon Verbena does not contain any caffeine.
+The answer is No. Like most Herbal Teas, excluding Yerba Mate Tea, Lemon Verbena is 100% void of this stimulating chemical compound.

 It’s also worth noting that the term “Tea” is ambiguous at best.
-Because Lemon Verbena Tea doesn’t come from the Camellia sinensis (Tea) plant, and thus doesn’t contain caffeine, it also isn’t a “Tea” in the conventional sense.
+This is because Lemon Verbena doesn’t come from the Tea Plant Camellia sinensis.
+In other words, it isn’t a “Tea” in the conventional sense, but, technically speaking, a “Tisane”.
 Nevertheless, the name has stuck, and indeed the global Tea industry continues to cherish this beverage.